Black Disabled Virtual Showcase, presented by Disability Pride Madison. Text is over dark brown, tan, and red blobs with white spots.

 A photo of Matt Maxey, a Black Deaf man, signing and smiling.

-Levon Valle, also known as "Mwatuangi", is an artist, writer, and advocate that incorporates mental health, disability, spirituality, and his cultural heritages into his work.
+Levon Valle, also known as "Marquisse", is an artist, writer, and advocate that incorporates mental health, disability, spirituality, and his cultural heritages into his work.
 He currently prefers to explore his work through a surrealist perspective to convey how he perceives the world post-neurosurgery.
 Other hobbies include reading obscure scholarly research, gaming, and tending to his sacred tree Yaya.

 You can find his work here: deviantart.com/mwatuangi